tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 # TLS ClientCertificateType Identifiers

 Experience has shown that the IETF Consensus registry policy for TLS ClientCertificateType Identifiers is too strict.
-Based on WG consensus, the decision was taken to change the registration policy to Specification Required {{!RFC8126}} while reserving some of the code space for Standards Track usage and a small part of the code space for private use.
+Based on WG consensus, the decision was taken to change the registration policy to Specification Required while reserving some of the code space for Standards Track usage and a small part of the code space for Private Use {{!RFC8126}}.
 Therefore, IANA has updated the TLS ClientCertificateType Identifiers registry's policy as follows:

 ~~~~
-      Values in the range 0-63 are assigned via Standards Action.
+      Values in the range 0-63 are assigned via Standards Action [RFC8126].
       Values 64-223 are assigned via Specification Required [RFC8126].
-      Values 224-255 are reserved for Private Use.
+      Values 224-255 are reserved for Private Use [RFC8126].
 ~~~~

 See {{expert-pool}} for additional information about the designated